quintel/documentation/docs/main/heat-pumps.md

 More information about the sources behind specifications of heat pump ground can be found here: [Documentation heat pump ground - space heating](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_space_heater_heatpump_ground_water_electricity.converter.xlsx)

-## Buffers

-In the ETM all heat pumps have the option to install buffer for space heating and a buffer for hot water.

-The default settings of these buffers represent a common setup of heat pumps in households.
-However, in the future these buffers might also be used to store larger amounts of heat.

-### Heat pump air and heat pump ground

-Currently most heat pumps (air) are installed without a buffer for space heating.
-Most heat pumps (air) require a buffer to prevent unnecessarily frequent on and off switching of the compressors.
-In the default settings of the ETM the buffer for hot water takes care of this.

-In the current situation the hot water buffer represents a tank of 100 liter (which is typical for a Dutch household) and has a storage capacity of 5 kWh.

-In the future buffers can also be used to store larger amounts of heat.

-### Hybrid heat pump

-Most hybrid heat pumps are self-regulating.
-They don't need a buffer to protect the compressor.

-With the default settings the hybrid heat pump supplies hot water with either gas or hydrogen.
-In that case a buffer for hot water is not needed.
-By lowering the threshold COP the electric part of the hybrid heat pump can also supply hot water.
-In that case it is advised to install a buffer for hot water (typically 5 kWh).

-Check out the heat buffer sliders in the ETM in the **[Flexibility → Net load](https://pro.energytransitionmodel.com/scenario/flexibility/flexibility_net_load/demand-response-buffers-for-heat-pumps)** section.

 ## References

 - Ecofys, 2015: [Systeemkosten van warmte voor woningen](https://refman.energytransitionmodel.com/publications/2063)